top of page

 What do we mean by 'rewilding'?

+To us, rewilding means giving nature the breathing space it needs to heal.
+It means the natural regeneration of trees, plants and wildflowers.
 It means creating space where animals can live freely and vulnerable species can recover.

 How do you define it?